osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

     There is an incompatibility with EL7 < 7.5 due to an issue with the `globus-gsi-proxy-core` package

-XRootD offers several authentication options [security plugins](https://xrootd.slac.stanford.edu/doc/dev50/sec_config.htm) to validate incoming credentials, such as bearer tokens, GSI proxies, and VOMS proxies.
+XRootD offers several authentication options [security plugins](https://xrootd.slac.stanford.edu/doc/dev50/sec_config.htm) to validate incoming credentials, such as bearer tokens, X.509 proxies, and VOMS proxies.

-In the case of GSI and VOMS proxies, after the incoming credential has been mapped to a username or groupname, the [authorization database file](#authorization-database-file) is used to provide fine-grained file access.
+In the case of X.509 and VOMS proxies, after the incoming credential has been mapped to a username or groupname, the [authorization database](#authorization-database) is used to provide fine-grained file access.

 !!! note
     On data nodes, files will be owned by Unix user `xrootd` (or other daemon user), not as the user